-Applying to the county court for a warrant
+Landlord applies to the county court for a warrant

-Permission of the court required
+Permission of the court

 six or more years have elapsed since the possession order was made

-if the possession order was obtained against trespassers and the application for the issue of a warrant is made more than three months after the date of the order
+the possession order was obtained against trespassers and the application for the issue of a warrant is made more than three months after the date of the order

 a change has taken place, by death or otherwise, in the parties entitled to enforce the possession order, or those liable to have the possession order enforced against them

-the possession order is against a deceased person and the warrant is sought against their executors or administrators.
+the possession order is against a deceased person and the warrant is sought against their executors or administrators

 Notice to tenant